AsheUrban/ToDoList.Solution/README.md

   ```
   dotnet watch run
   ```
-  _Navigate to the shown localhost URL, register a new account, then create Categories and Items._
+  _Navigate to the shown localhost URL, register a new account, and/or create Categories, Items, and Tags.
+Actions are not currently limited to registered users._

 ## Project Notes (Identity)

 * _This version uses ASP.NET Core Identity.
 The following tables are created automatically: `AspNetUsers`, `AspNetRoles`, `AspNetUserClaims`, `AspNetUserRoles`, `AspNetUserLogins`, `AspNetUserTokens`, `AspNetRoleClaims`._

 * _Identity requires `REFERENCES` privileges for foreign keys.
-If you see “REFERENCES command denied”, ensure your MySQL user has `REFERENCES` (see example SQL above)._
+If you see “REFERENCES command denied”, ensure your MySQL user has `REFERENCES` (see example SQL on main branch)._

 * _Design-time (migrations) and runtime both read `ConnectionStrings:DefaultConnection`, so keep that value consistent across `appsettings.json`, `appsettings.Development.json`, or User Secrets._

 ## Troubleshooting